mikenguyen13/data_analysis/_book/29-matching-methods.md

 -   Entropy balancing improves balance across all included covariate moments and removes the need for repetitive balance checking and iterative model searching.

+### Matching for high-dimensional data

+One could reduce the number of dimensions using methods such as:

+-   Lasso [@gordon2019comparison]

+-   Penalized logistic regression [@eckles2021bias]

+-   PCA (Principal Component Analysis)

+-   Locality Preserving Projections (LPP) [@li2016matching]

+-   Random projection

+-   Autoencoders [@ramachandra2018deep]

+Additionally, one could jointly does dimension reduction while balancing the distributions of the control and treated groups [@yao2018representation].

 ### Matching for time series-cross-section data

 Examples: [@scheve2012democracy] and [@acemoglu2019democracy]